Choose the Right Way of Working

 Choose your methods deliberately — every time

 Always managing your work the same way cannot be a winning strategy, because what you care about changes with the work.
-For example, if you’re rebuilding my city’s website, I hope you’d collaborate with city staff and with citizens to discover changing needs and expectations, adapt the site accordingly, and release it gradually as more services are added.
+For example, if you’re an agency rebuilding my city’s website, I hope you’d collaborate with city staff and with citizens to discover changing needs and expectations, adapt the site accordingly, and release it gradually as more services are added.
 On the other hand, if the City decides to replace a decrepit highway with a tunnel (Toronto, I’m looking at you), I hope they get it right the first time, use taxpayer money wisely, and follow standard design and construction practices.

 What if, instead, the city decided to use agile practices for the highway project?
 Would short sprints, user stories, product backlogs, and daily standups make a useful difference?
 I think not.
 When long-term predictability and promises matter, sprints add to planning overhead, user stories are carved-out specs, the product backlog is a weak representation of a project plan, and the daily standup is merely a daily status meeting.
 They do not increase agility — and indeed, increased agility is not needed here.